 2. Historical Problem Solving & Decision Making

 This is not just super fun and engaging, but vitally important for twenty-first century citizens.
-Each unit should have lessons and activities where students are placed in the driver seat of history, with real life scenarios, and challenged to make decisions.
+Some unit should have lessons and activities where students are placed in the driver seat of history, with real life scenarios, and challenged to make decisions.
 In US history, homeschool students could be asked if they were President Wilson, would they have entered World War I?
 If you were Martin Luther King would you have tried to work with Malcolm X or distance your movement from his?
 If you were a colonist in New England in 1776, would you have supported independence?

 3. The Study of Historical Heroes

 It's easy to study history and walk away cynical and just plain horrified.
-While students absolutely must face the darkness of history- the wars, slavery, genocide, and the many flavors of human oppression that charaterized much of history, it is really important for their to be hero-stories in your homeschool history curriculum.
+While students absolutely must face the darkness of history- the wars, slavery, genocide, and the many flavors of human oppression that characterized much of history, it is really important for their to be hero-stories in your homeschool history curriculum.
 The darkest stories generally necessitate the grandest heroes and so should history.
 When studying the Holocaust, for example, after ensuring you covered the absolute tragedy of the genocide of 6 million Jews and 5 million others, students must also learn the story of the Warsaw Uprising, the rescue of Jews in Denmark, or even the story of the White Rose- the German student group led by a bother and sister who gave their lives working to sabotage the Nazi war machine.

 Studying the stories of heroes like John Lewis or Rosa Parks helps students realize they too can fight for justice in the face of oppression.
-Learning how with the power of the pen, Harriet Beecher Stowe helped to turn the hearts of millions of indifferent Americans against slavery, demonstrates that even seemingly, powerless people can make huge changes.
+Learning how with the power of the pen, Harriet Beecher Stowe helped to turn the hearts of millions of indifferent Americans against slavery, demonstrates that even seemingly, powerless people can make historical changes.
 Studying John Muir and how his love of nature that helped to save Yosemite can show students that through dedication, determination, and perseverance they too can make a difference in the world, regardless of the odds.
 History is dark- make sure to include some light.

 Any homeschool history curriculum must include ample space for the hero archetype.